divanov2004/pset-4/README.md

 Prompt the user to enter a positive integer.
 If the integer the user enters is called `n`, what is the `n`th Fibonacci number?

-Your code needs to support all numbers in the range [`1`, `78`], and should reject anything not in this range.
-Continuously prompt the user until you receive a value in the supported range.
+Your code needs to support all integers in the range [`1`, `78`].
+Integers outside of this range, numbers with decimal components, and non-numeric values are invalid.
+Continuously prompt the user until you receive a value `n` value.

 ![Exercise 6 Output](https://github.com/ap-principles-ucvts/pset-4-skeleton/blob/master/images/fibonacci.png)